strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/strapi-imports.md

 ---
 title: Strapi factories import have been updated
-description: In Strapi 5, the way
+description: In Strapi 5, the way import are done, through the application init function or through factories, has been updated.
 sidebar_label: Use strapiFactory in imports
 displayed_sidebar: devDocsMigrationV5Sidebar
 unlisted: true